 How do genes control animal development and behavior?
 To answer that question, we use the experimentally tractable nematode Caenorhabditis elegans to identify and analyze molecular and cellular pathways for these important aspects of biology, with the goal of discovering fundamental biological mechanisms and revealing insights into human diseases.
 Our research defined the evolutionarily conserved pathway for programmed cell death (apoptosis) and the heterochronic pathway that led to the discovery of microRNAs.
 We also helped define the Ras signal transduction pathway key in cancer biology.
 We identified founding members of the POU and LIM families of transcription factors, homologs of which play important roles in the mammalian immune system and stem cell biology; of the RGS protein family, which regulates signaling from G-protein coupled receptors; and of the EGLN family of dioxygenases, which control the HIF-VHL pathway that is vital in cellular and organismic oxygen sensing and is a therapeutic target in cancer.
 We also discovered a novel class of neurotransmitter receptors, chloride channels gated by biogenic amines, and a new neurotransmitter, tyramine.
 Our research has generated findings of fundamental and broad significance to biology and medicine.
 The descriptions below exemplify some of our current projects.

 Programmed Cell Death

-A grant from the National Institutes of Health provided support for some of the studies of egl-1, signal transduction, and neurobiology.
+Grants from the National Institutes of Health and the ALS Therapy Alliance provided support for some of the studies described.